Innovation starts with inquiry. Research enhances our design process, de-risking project outcomes.

-Designers are rarely taught how to engage with stakeholders yet co-creative design processes are critical to successful project outcomes.
+Designers are rarely taught how to engage with stakeholders, yet co-creative design processes are critical to successful project outcomes.
 Our “Workshopping for Dummies” initiative enables staff to learn about stakeholder engagement and explore a range of workshopping methodologies.
-Techniques are tested in the field through pro bono projects and through public events, such as Sydney Open and the Biennale of Sydney.
+Techniques are tested in the field through pro bono projects and public events, such as Sydney Open and the Biennale of Sydney.

 Educator for an Hour is a research process which embeds Hayball staff in the classroom to actively experience how school spaces support student learning.
 This process has now been incorporated into our design methodology and tailored to support school users to understand how their own spaces enable or constrain learning.
 The Solais Sandpit Acoustic Workshop is one of many initiatives tailored to enable teachers and students to investigate how their own spaces enable or constrain learning.

-Evidence-based design and design-led research are a part of our ethos.
+Evidence-based design and design-led research are a part of our ethos

+We regularly present our research at academic and industry events.
 We also host an annual GL[E]AM forum which bridges people and ideas around culture, community and learning.
 We curate a GL[E]AM Review magazine capturing our thoughts, ideas and work at the intersection between sectors and communities.

-Involvement in research has led to the development of tools to support the design and use of space.
+Involvement in research has led to the development of tools to support the design and use of space